Types of Forex Accounts

 Two traders run the same breakout entry on GBP/USD.
 One uses a standard account with maximum exposure.
 The other uses a micro account with a controlled risk per trade.

 A false breakout occurs and both take a loss.
-The standard account trader sees a significant equity drawdown, feels the pressure of the loss, and forces a revenge trade to recover quickly.
+The standard account trader sees a larger account loss, feels the pressure of the loss, and may encourage emotional trading to recover quickly.
 The micro account trader takes a small, manageable loss, reviews the trade calmly, and continues executing the same process.

-Several weeks later, the micro account is still active and growing incrementally.
+Several weeks later, the micro account continues trading steadily incrementally.
 The standard account has blown through its capital.

-The difference was not intelligence, analytical skill, or strategy quality.
-The account structure determined how much pressure each trader felt after the loss, and that pressure determined what they did next.
+This example illustrates how account size and risk exposure can influence trading behaviour and decision-making.
+The account type influenced how much pressure each trader felt after the loss, and that pressure determined what they did next.

 Account design either rewards patience or punishes it.
 Matching your account to your actual risk tolerance and capital level is not a beginner’s consideration to move past quickly.
 It is a permanent factor in how well any strategy performs in practice.